Tōgō Heihachirō: Later life

-Captain Sempill showing a Sparrowhawk to Gensui Count Tōgō Heihachirō (as he was at the time) in 1921.
+Captain William Forbes-Sempill showing a Sparrowhawk to Gensui Count Tōgō (as he was at the time) in 1921.

 Tōgō kept his journals in English, and wrote, "I am firmly convinced that I am the re-incarnation of Horatio Nelson."
 In 1906, he was made a Member of the British Order of Merit by King Edward VII.

 Tōgō was Chief of the Naval General Staff and was given the title of hakushaku (Count) under the kazoku peerage system.
 He also served as a member of the Supreme War Council.
-In 1911, Tōgō returned to England for the first time in over 30 years to attend the coronation of King George V, the Coronation Fleet Review at Portsmouth, to attend naval alumni dinners and visit dockyards on the Clyde and in Newcastle.
+In 1911, Tōgō returned to England for the first time in over 30 years to attend the coronation of King George V, the Coronation Fleet Review at Portsmouth, and naval alumni dinners and to visit dockyards on the Clyde and in Newcastle.
+He presented the original Z flag from Tsushima to Britain's Marine Society during this visit; it has remained in the Society's keeping in Worcester since.
+(Note: This detail is sourced to a photo caption rather than a dedicated historical account and would benefit from a stronger source, such as a statement from the Marine Society or Tōgō Shrine, before being treated as fully settled.)

 In 1913, Admiral Tōgō received the honorific title of Marshal-Admiral, which is roughly equivalent to the rank of Grand Admiral or Admiral of the Fleet in other navies.
-From 1914 to 1924, Gensui Tōgō was put in charge of the education of Crown Prince Hirohito, the future Shōwa Emperor.
+From 1914 to 1924, Gensui Tōgō was put in charge of the education of Crown Prince Hirohito, the future Shōwa Emperor, succeeding General Nogi Maresuke in that role after Nogi's ritual suicide on the day of Emperor Meiji's funeral in 1912.
+As head of the Tōgū-gogakumonsho, the Office for the Crown Prince's Studies, Tōgō set the course of study and oversaw a staff of seventeen instructors, and became a regular travelling companion to the young prince; by some accounts Hirohito never grew quite as close to Tōgō as he had been to Nogi.

 Tōgō publicly expressed a dislike and lack of interest for involvement in politics; however, he did make strong statements against the London Naval Treaty.